earth11411/AuthMatrix/README.md

 * **[Original Wiki Link](https://github.com/SecurityInnovation/AuthMatrix/wiki)**

-*(Note: The original Wiki may not reflect the new features added in this fork.
-We are working on updating the documentation.)*
+*(Note: The original Wiki may not reflect the new features added in this fork.)*

 ## Contributing